godotengine/godot-docs/getting_started/introduction/external_resources.rst

-.. _doc_introduction_to_godot:

-Introduction to Godot
+﻿.. _doc_external_resources:

+External Resources
 =====================

-This article is here to help you figure out whether Godot might be a good fit for you.
-We will introduce some broad features of the engine to give you a feel for what you can achieve with it and answer questions such as "what do I need to know to get started?".

-This is by no means an exhaustive overview.
-We will introduce many more features in this getting started series.

-What is Godot?
+This article is here to help you find additional resources about Godot such as step-by-step tutorials and how-to step-by-step tutorials.
+These resources are not part of the Godot documentation, and are meant to supplement learning Godot.

+Resources that are free of charge
 --------------

 Godot is a general-purpose 2D and 3D game engine designed to support all sorts of projects.
 You can use it to create games or applications you can then release